 Think about it, all you do every day is think and talk about details pertaining to your products and services.
 You spend so much time in this area that it all makes sense to you.

 Your prospect spends all their time in their business with little exposure to yours (probably) so when you start talking about details from your world, it could sometimes sound like a foreign language to the prospect and they might not really understand what you are trying to communicate.
 Or they at least might not get it as quickly as they need to during a prospecting conversation.

 What is their language?

-In the same way that your language is the products that you want to sell and details around the company that work for and the industry that you work in, the same areas are what make up the prospect’s language.
+In the same way that your language is the products that you want to sell and details about the company that we work for and the industry that you work in, the same areas are what make up the prospect’s language.